Children and Young People

 The Active Essex Foundation have built upon learnings from the Essex Local Delivery Pilot and are now delivering workshops nationally.

-workshops have been delivered
+workshops delivered to date

 The pace of the training was perfect and it was good to have group discussions so we could share ideas and learnings about what methods work in our communities.